kolavennusai2006-cpu/CityPulse/README.md

 Spatial overlap
 Not confirmed causation

-This is especially important for a public-facing civic intelligence system.
+This distinction is especially important for a public-facing civic intelligence system.

-Technology Stack
+🛠️ Technology Stack
 Frontend
 HTML
 CSS